On a generalization of affinoid varieties: Weak power-bounded elements and algebraic monads

 \section{Weak power-bounded elements and algebraic monads}

-Let $\phi: A \to B$ be a morphism bornological algebras with well defined spectrum.
-We know that $\phi$ induces two maps of monoids
+Let $\phi: A \to B$ be a morphism bornological m-algebras.
+We saw so far that $\phi$ induces two maps of monoids

-We study the first one that seems to be the more interesting, from a geometrical point of view.
-In the aim of finding a geometrical meaning to the functor ${}^\ov$ we associate to $A$ not simply the monoid ${}^\ov$ but the algebraic monad defined
+We study the first one that is more interesting for the geometrical study we will do in next chapters.
+In the aim of finding a geometrical meaning to the functor ${}^\ov$, we associate to $A$ not simply the monoid $A^\ov$ but the algebraic monad defined